-Insurance is the defense for your financial team (as an investment is the offense).
+Insurance is the defense for your financial team (as an investment is an offense).
 When it comes to car insurance, you have a lot of choices and Car Liability Insurance Coverage is one of them.
 Since you have many choices, you should know as much as possible to decide on the coverage.
 You should know the facts and myths so that you can make informed decision

 My coverage limits are absolutely minimum as per Florida state law.
 But, I am not asking you to go for the absolute minimum requirement, it must be driven by your absolute need.
 The amount of deductible you can afford, the amount of emergency cash you have saved, etc.